uwfcamp/Project2/Project2/readme.txt

       b.  groupchat.txt: This file is the repository for all group communication.
 It contains all of the group chat logs in a running chat log.
 With a timestamp followed by the user who the broadcast came from preceeding the message.
+The maximum size that this file can be for the program to function properly is the size of BUFFER_SIZE ascii characters as specified in Definitions.h

       c.  privatechat.txt